iodepo/odis-arch/_sources/thematics/services/index.md

 ## About

 This section will provide information on the service type.
-This is not one of the main OIH types.
+This is not one of the main ODIS types.
 However, we will provide guidance here on describing services using schema.org.

 It should be noted that this might be a simple link to an OpenAPI or some